louiejtaylor/pyviko/README.md

     >>> m.find_mutants()
     [(0, 'ACG'), (3, 'TAA'), (3, 'TGA')]

-There are more sample scripts in the `scripts` folder.
-Also check out the [Pyviko documentation](http://louiejtaylor.github.io/pyviko/doc).
+Sample scripts and scripts used in the manuscript can be found in `scripts/`.
+[Documentation for pyviko](http://louiejtaylor.github.io/pyviko/doc) is also available.